rockyhills/BindableService/README.md

 BindableService:RemoveBind("StorageName","BindName")

-To Completely Remove a storage with its items you do
+To Clear a Storage

-BindableService:ClearStorage("StorageName",true) -- true signals "Delete Storage after clearing" to just clear a storage you do BindableService:ClearStorage("StorageName") to get a bindablestorage with its list of items do you do BindableService:GetBindableStorage("StorageName")
+BindableService:ClearStorage("StorageName",true) true signals [Delete Storage after clearing] make it false it if you just want to clear a storage

+BindableService:GetBindableStorage("StorageName") to get a bindablestorage with its list of items do you do